 As long as your vehicle’s registered in NSW, the Green Slip covers the driver of your vehicle for injuries caused to other parties in a motor vehicle accident 24 hours a day, Australia wide.

 Third Party Property Damage (TPPD) Insurance, also known as Third Party Car Insurance, covers your liability to pay for damage you may cause to someone else’s car or property.
-This also covers legal costs and expenses from relevant court proceedings.
+This also covers reasonable legal costs and expenses from relevant court proceedings.
 Unlike CTP, which covers your liability to pay for injuries caused to other people, this insurance covers damage to other people’s cars or property.
 Damage to your own car is not covered.
-If you don’t have either Comprehensive or TPPD Insurance, these costs will be an out-of-pocket expense if you’re in an accident and are at fault.
+If you don’t have either Comprehensive or TPPD Insurance, all costs (including damage to your own vehicle, damage to other people’s cars or property) will be an out-of-pocket expense if you’re in an accident and are at fault.

 Swipe to view more